 As I’ve mentioned before, hostels are the best deal.
 There are so many, it is hard to choose.
 Just visit hostelworld.com or type “cheap hostel, name of city” into google.
 This has always worked out for me.
 When you’re traveling on your own, as I always do, it is very easy to find fellow backpackers to hang out with.
 In Australia you find friends as easy as crabs on the beach.

 Another option to stay in Australia for free is to sign up for couchsurfing!
 I’ve been traveling around the world with couchsurfing and never had one single bad experience.
 Plus you get to know the locals, get to visit some secret spots in every country and you pay nothing!
 Yes, it indeed doesn’t cost one single penny.
 The only thing you give back is the time you invest to get to know your host, maybe help out in the kitchen or just make this nice person who lets you stay for free feel entertained and happy.

 H O W T O E A T C H E A P?

 Share with people in the hostels.
 Ask around who’s hungry (everybody always is!), then cook together.
 Pancakes always work out well and it is also a great way to make friends fast.
 Get some food colouring and bake them in blue or pink and hand them out to people you feel good vibes with.
 Trust me I made a lot of friends with pancakes, haha.

-Another great way to eat cheap is to prepare some wraps.
+Another great way to eat cheap in Australia is to prepare some wraps.
 Add anything you like, add some pesto as a base, then some vegetables, a little bit of salad, maybe bacon and you’re set.
 Cut them in half and snack on the way.
 Fruit and vegetables also fill you up pretty cheaply.